elistoj/react-modal-component/README.md

 }

-License
+# License
-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See the LICENSE file for details.